sap-tutorials/Tutorials/tutorials/abap-environment-transport/abap-environment-transport.md

 - How to create transport class
 - How to implement save validation

+To assign role **Configuration Expert – Business Process Configuration** to the respective user please follow the following steps:

+  1. Logon as administrator to your ABAP system (SAP Fiori launchpad).
+  2. Go to Fiori app **Business Role Templates**, find the **Configuration Expert - Business Process Configuration** template and create a business role based on this template.

+  3. With the authorizations contained in this business role, users can create customizing requests.
+You can create customizing requests in two ways:
+    - Create them directly in the Transport Organizer in the Eclipse-based ABAP development tools (ADT).
+    - Create them implicitly using the method `add_to_transport_request()`.
+If no request and/or task exists for a user, the API will create one, if the user has the authorization.
+If the user has no authorization and no request and/or task exists, the API will raise an exception.

+  4. With the authorizations contained in this business role, users can release customizing requests in the Transport Organizer in the Eclipse-based ABAP development tools (ADT).
+When releasing the request, the business configuration content is written to the Git repository and can be pulled into the target systems.

 ---

-[ACCORDION-BEGIN [Step 1: ](Create transport class)]
+[ACCORDION-BEGIN [Step 1: ](Create transport class)] The first step is to create a central class, which offers some transport change recording to the save validation and the save method for recording of the final changes.
+The class will reuse the SAP Cloud Platform ABAP environment Transport `API IF_A4C_BC_HANDLER`.
+So it will be used to wrap the generic transport API with a factory calendar specific transport API-method to offer a transport API for the Public Holiday business object.
+Furthermore, the class is being used to consolidate the returned success-fields, exceptions and messages of the generic API in a single output channel.

   1. Right-click on **`Classes`** and select **New ABAP Class**.